-Senate Bill No. introduced by M. Yakawich aims to revise Montana's income tax brackets to lower income taxes and increase the amount of taxable income before a higher tax rate applies.
-The bill amends Section 15-30-2103 of the Montana Code Annotated (MCA) by significantly raising the income thresholds for various taxpayer categories, including married individuals, heads of households, and single individuals.
-For instance, the first tax bracket for married individuals filing jointly is increased from $41,000 to $200,000, with similar adjustments for other categories.
-Additionally, the bill introduces a modified inflation factor that will be used to adjust these brackets annually, with the consumer price index for June 2024 being substituted for June 2023.
+Senate Bill No. introduced by M. Yakawich aims to revise Montana's income tax brackets to lower income taxes for various categories of taxpayers.
+The bill amends Section 15-30-2103 of the Montana Code Annotated, significantly increasing the income thresholds before higher tax rates apply.
+For instance, the income bracket for married individuals filing jointly is raised from $41,000 to $200,000, with similar increases for heads of households and other individual taxpayers.
+The bill also introduces a modified inflation factor that will adjust these brackets annually based on the consumer price index, specifically using the index for June 2024 instead of June 2023.

 Statutes affected: LC Text: 15-30-2103